…and what you can do to prevent them

 I say pseudo-productive because you’re spreading yourself too thin working 20 hours a day.

-You’re not truly free if you’re tied up doing more jobs than your body and mind can accomplish.
+You’re not living the life you dreamed of having when you started freelancing if you’re tied up doing more jobs than your body and mind can accomplish.

 Go back to the reason why you wanted to do freelancing in the first place.